iamdtang/backbone-data/apidocs.md

 ### DS.get(resourceName, id)

+Synchronously get a single model from the store for a resource.

 ```js
 DS.get('person', 2); // returns a Backbone Person model with an id of 2
 DS.get('person', 2) === DS.get('person', 2);